- Chapter 1 – Gnarled Root Dungeon

 1.2 The Hero’s Cave

 The Maku Tree is located on the eastern side of the village, but his area is blocked off by a gate that can only be opened by a special weapon which you must first obtain in a cave on the Western Coast.
-Head left one screen to find two-part house, the left of which belongs to the Know-It-All Birds.
+Head left one screen to find a two-part house, the left of which belongs to the Know-It-All Birds.
 These guys will offer you a wealth of information that will help you learn the basics of playing the game itself, so feel free to speak with them if you feel the need.

-Once you enter the Western Coast area, you will encounter the first enemy in the game, a Red Octorok.
+Once you enter the Western Coast area, you will encounter the first enemy in the game: a Red Octorok.
 However, since you do not yet have a weapon to defeat them, you must simply avoid all enemies for now.
 Jump off the ledge at the bottom of the screen here and continue left one more screen, avoiding the other Red Octoroks as you go.
 Here, you will notice a cave here at the upper portion of the screen.
 Inside is a Fairy Fountain, which you may visit at any time when your health is low to fully restore it.
 Walk around the ledge and head back right one screen to find the entrance to the Hero’s Cave.
 This is where you will obtain the item you need to access the Maku Tree, so go ahead and enter.

 The Hero’s Cave is relatively short, simple, and only consists of a few rooms with very easy puzzles.
 In the first room, you will encounter another new enemy known as a Keese, four of them to be exact.
 For now, simply avoid them and continue right one screen.

 Push the block here in any direction to open the three doors in this room and head up one screen.
 Be careful not to fall down any of the bottomless pits in this room as the walkway is very narrow.
 Push the block obstructing the pathway up or down and walk along the path until you reach two more blocks.
-Of these two, push the left block down and the right block to the right and continue along the path into the next room on the right.
+Push the left block down and the right block to the right and continue along the path into the next room on the right.

 You will have to navigate the narrow path once more to exit this room.
 This time, once you reach the two blocks, push the left one up and the right one to the right, then continue along.
 You will eventually exit this room down one screen the way you came in.